 Otherwise, think of what the worry and anxiety will do to her self-image.

-There is a tall woman’s site that (at least several years ago) had a section where women would post their feelings about their height.
+There is a tall woman’s site that has a section where women could post their feelings about their height.

-But gee, I never knew that so many tall women could actually be suicidal over this.
-And even more of them literally weep over their height and blame it on all the bad things that have ever happened to them.
+And even more of them literally weep over their height and blame it on all the bad things that have ever happened to them such as romantic relationships gone bad and childhood bullying.

 They slouch, avoid heeled shoes like the plague and are constantly tortured by self-consciousness.